 Continuous Registration for Culminating Activity/Field Work.
-Students who receive an IP for 594 (Thesis), 596 (Graduate Seminar), EDUC 597 (Graduate Seminar in School Counseling), EDUC 583A and 583B, or EDMT 574 (field work) and have not cleared it within one year following the end of the term or semester of registration, can extend their registration for six months with a one-semester-hour extension fee and approval of their sponsor/instructor.
+Students who receive an IP for 594 (Thesis) or 596 (Graduate Seminar); or for EDMT 574A, 574B, or 574C; EDUC 583A, 583B, 597, or 598; RDG 598; or SPED 596; and have not cleared it within one year following the end of the term or semester of registration, can extend their registration for six months with a one-semester-hour extension fee and approval of their sponsor/instructor.
 A maximum of four six-month extensions will be permitted within the five-year time limit for the completion of the degree.